fyne-io/docs.fyne.io/README.md

 ## Run generator scripts

-To generate new images etc you can use the following commands:
+To generate new images etc. you can use the following commands:

 ```bash
 cd _gen